See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Assistive Listening Devices

 Some students with hearing impairments may opt to use an Assistive Learning Device (ALD) in class.
-An ALD uses an FM radio frequency to broadcast what the instructor is saying directly to the student.
+An ALD uses Frequency Modulation/Digital Modulation to broadcast what the instructor is saying directly to the student.
 The instructor will be requested to wear a small clip-on microphone and will need to carry a transmitter about the size of a transistor radio.
 This can easily fit into a pocket or clip on a belt.
 The student wears a headphone, earplug, or a neck loop which works in concert with the student’s hearing aid.
 These plug into a receiver which the student carries.
 The student will bring the transmitter and the receiver to class each class period.

 Audio material presented in the classroom with a student with a hearing impairment will need to be captioned, subtitled, or provided in a way that is accessible to the student.
 In this situation it is important for the faculty member to work closely with the student in order to determine the most appropriate method for the student with the hearing impairment to access the audio material.

 As part of the pedagogic process, course attendance policies are determined by faculty at the college, departmental or individual course level.
 Occasionally, students may have disabilities that impact their ability to attend class.
 While Accessibility Services can verify that the student’s disability may cause difficulty with course attendance and an accommodation may be in order, it is within a faculty member’s expertise to determine whether modifying course attendance policies is reasonable.
 In some cases, attendance is fundamental to course objectives; for example, students may be required to interact with others in the class, to demonstrate the ability to think and argue critically, or to participate in group projects.
 In other instances, faculty may determine that students can master course content despite some or many absences.
 Rarely, faculty may decide that students do not need to attend classes at all.